Frequently Asked Questions and Answers

 How do I change a message type (like changing a warning message to an error message)?

-In CSE HTML Validator Std/Pro v5.50+, you can easily change the type of a message by bringing up the context menu (usually done by right-clicking the mouse on the message).
-Then select Options for this Message->Change Message Type to and then select the message type.
+In current versions you can easily change the type of a message by bringing up the context menu (usually done by right-clicking the mouse on the message).
+Then select Message Options > Change Message Type to and then select the new message type (or Default to use the default message type).
 Note that these options are not available for all messages.
+See the Message Types help topic for more information.

 How do I export all the tag name programs to a text file?